Frequently Asked Questions about Wildfires

 Q. Will I need to obtain estimates for the repairs or will the adjuster do this for me?

-A. Ask your insurance agent or company representative about requirements.
+A. Ask your insurance agent professional about requirements.

 Q. Is there a time limit for filing a claim?